Scuba Diving in Alor - Bluewater Dive Travel

 Practical Information

-• Electricity: Generally is 220 volts, with 2 round pin plugs (European Standard)
+• Electricity: Generally 220 volts, with 2 round pin plugs (European Standard).

-• Visa: Visitors from most countries can receive a 30-day visa ($25) upon arrival to Indonesia.
-Make sure your passport has a blank page and is valid for 6 months.
+• Visa: Most visitors can receive a 30-day visa ($25) upon arrival in Indonesia.

 Back to Menu